-4. Use the code COKE for 50% off general admission Six Flags tickets (when they’re not on sale).
+4. Use the code COKE for 50% off general admission Six Flags coupons (when they’re not on sale).

 Each year, Six Flags offers a Coca-Cola promo which requires you to bring a Coke can to save a few bucks on a one-day ticket.
 Before you go break up your six-pack, for the 2022 season you can save 50% on regularly priced one-day tickets when you use the code COKE online.
 While Six Flags says you can’t use the code at waterparks, I found a few that worked.
 You can use the promo at the following parks:

 - Hurricane Harbor, Concord, CA